Hospice Care Providers

 Frequently Asked Questions

-What are the licensing requirements for hospice care providers in California?
+What is the role of hospice care in California?

-Are there hospice care options for veterans in California?
+Are there financial aid options for hospice care in California?

 Can hospice care be provided at home in California?

-Yes, many providers offer home-based hospice care, allowing patients to receive support in the comfort of their own homes.
+Yes, many hospice providers in California offer in-home care services, allowing patients to receive end-of-life care in the comfort of their own homes, surrounded by family.

 Sources